 So let us kick back relaxing with this delicious beverage in hand and get a little nibble of Brian’s books.
 What am I saying?
 Lets go full force an bite right into them, just like Faolan would have.

 Faolan O’Connor spent his life killing for men like Legs Diamond and Lucky Luciano, and now it’s his turn to face the music.
-But when drawing-dead-9-bwvampire Darcy Killian offers him immortality, Faolan enters a world of violence, wealth, and power beyond anything he’s ever imagined.
+But when vampire Darcy Killian offers him immortality, Faolan enters a world of violence, wealth, and power beyond anything he’s ever imagined.

 Driven by ambition and guilt, Faolan fights his way up the ranks in a battle to justify his sins with success.
 He’s learned the hard way that relationships are vulnerabilities and friends are just enemies in disguise, but he also knows that he can’t conquer a city alone.